Dussehra Wishes 2022

-Dussehra also is known as Vijayadashami, Dasara, Dashain, depending on the region all over the country.
-It is one of the major Hindu festivals and is celebrated for ten days.
-People worship Goddess Durga for Navratri and, on the tenth day, celebrate Dussehra.
-Festival is celebrated according to the Hindu calendar, Ashwayuja Masam, which mostly falls in the September and October months of the Gregorian calendar.
+People worship Goddess Durga for Navratri and celebrate Dussehra on the tenth day.
+Festival is celebrated according to the Hindu calendar, Ashwayuja Masam, which mainly falls in the September and October months of the Gregorian calendar.

-Dussehra is celebrate for different reasons, and people celebrate differently depending upon their region in various parts of India.
-Mostly the festival is celebrate, remembering goddess Durga for killing the demon Mahishasura to protect and restore Dharma in the southern, eastern, and northeastern regions.
+Dussehra is celebrated for different reasons, and people celebrate differently depending upon their region in various parts of India.
+Mostly the festival is celebrated, remembering goddess Durga for killing the demon Mahishasura to protect and restore Dharma in the southern, eastern, and northeastern regions.

-In India’s central, northern, and western regions, the festival is celebrate for remembering Lord Rama killing Ravana.
+In India’s central, northern, and western regions, the festival is celebrated for remembering Lord Rama killing Ravana.
 And also celebrate Arjuna killing all the soldiers and defeating Kuru warriors.

 Vijayadashami is a significant example of the victory of good over evil.
 This festival is also the admiration of the goddess Devi as Durga or Saraswati.

 According to James Lochtefeld, Dussehra is a composite word of dasham and ahar which means ten and days.
-Vijayadashami is also the composition of two words Vijaya and Dashami, which means victory and tenth.
+Vijayadashami is also the composition of Vijaya and Dashami, which indicates victory and tenth.

 Stories behind Dussehra